rayyan35p/tp/docs/DeveloperGuide.md

 **Use case: UC13 - Edit deadlines of multiple projects**

 This use case is also applicable to editing **priority** of multiple projects.

-Guarantees: MSS -> The deadlines of the projects are updated with the new details.

 **MSS**